Peter Frampton Is Still Coming Alive — Here’s What the ’70s Guitar God Is Doing Today

 Universal/Everett Collection

 Though Frampton had dabbled in film in the past (including an appearance in the 1978 Sgt.
 Pepper’s Lonely Hearts Club Band film), in the ’90s, Hollywood seemed to develop a minor fascination with him.
 In 1992, he filmed a cameo for Wayne’s World that sadly ended up on the cutting room floor.
-But other nods to Frampton made it through: in 1994, a reggae cover of “Baby, I Love Your Way” by Big Mountain appeared prominently in the film Reality Bites and on the soundtrack, reaching number six on the Billboard charts.
+But other nods to Frampton made it through: in 1994, a reggae cover of “Baby, I Love Your Way” by Big Mountain appeared prominently in the film Reality Bites and on the soundtrack, reaching No. 6 on the Billboard charts.

 In 2000, Frampton worked as the technical advisor on Almost Famous, writer-director Cameron Crowe‘s homage to ’70s rock via the story of an imaginary band called Stillwater.
 Frampton wrote several of the fictional band’s songs, played guitar on the recordings, and coached Billy Crudup, who played the band’s guitarist, on how to, as Frampton put it, “play guitar well enough to look like a guitar god.”
 He also had a small cameo as Reg, the real-life road manager for Humble Pie.